openmm/openmm/docs-source/usersguide/application.rst

     pdb = PDBFile('input.pdb')

 This line loads the PDB file from disk.
-(The input.pdb file in the examples directory contains the villin headpiece in explicit solvent.)
-More precisely, it creates a PDBFile object, passes the file name input.pdb to it as an argument, and assigns the object to a variable called :code:`pdb`\ .
-The PDBFile object contains the information that was read from the file: the molecular topology and atom positions.
-Your file need not be called “input.pdb”.
-Feel free to change this line to specify any file you want.
+(The :file:`input.pdb` file in the :file:`examples` directory contains the villin headpiece in explicit solvent.)
+More precisely, it creates a :py:class:`PDBFile` object, passes the file name :file:`input.pdb` to it as an argument, and assigns the object to a variable called :code:`pdb`\ .
+The :py:class:`PDBFile` object contains the information that was read from the file: the molecular topology and atom positions.
+Your file need not be called :file:`input.pdb`.
+Feel free to change this line to specify any file you want, though it must contain all of the atoms needed by the force field.
+(More information on how to add missing atoms and residues using OpenMM tools can be found in section :ref:`model_building`.)
 Make sure you include the single quotes around the file name.
 ::

     forcefield = ForceField('amber99sb.xml', 'tip3p.xml')

 This line specifies the force field to use for the simulation.
 Force fields are defined by XML files.
-Chapter :ref:`creating-force-fields` describes how to write these files, if you are interested in that sort of thing, but you probably won’t need to.
 OpenMM includes XML files defining lots of standard force fields (see section :ref:`force-fields`).
+If you find you need to extend the repertoire of force fields available, you can find more information on how to create these XML files in section :ref:`creating-force-fields`.
-In this case we load two of those files: amber99sb.xml, which contains the AMBER99SB force field, and tip3p.xml, which contains the TIP3P water model.
-The ForceField object is assigned to a variable called :code:`forcefield`\ .
+In this case we load two of those files: :file:`amber99sb.xml`, which contains the AMBER99SB force field, and :file:`tip3p.xml`, which contains the TIP3P water model.
+The :py:class:`ForceField` object is assigned to a variable called :code:`forcefield`\ .
 ::

     system = forcefield.createSystem(pdb.topology, nonbondedMethod=PME,